Nonrefundable Renter's Credit

-- You were a California resident in 2013.
+- You were a California resident for the entire year.

-- You paid rent for at least half of 2013 for property in California that was your principal residence.
+- You paid rent for at least half the year for property in California that was your principal residence.

-- You did not live with another person for more than half the year (such as a parent) who claimed you as a dependent in 2013.
+- You did not live with another person for more than half the year (such as a parent) who claimed you as a dependent.

-- You are not a minor living with and under the care of a parent, foster parent, or legal guardian.
+- You were not a minor living with and under the care of a parent, foster parent, or legal guardian.